AlinNast/BikerNet-React-Frontend/README.md

 ## Features:
  - The user can Register
  - The user can log in
+ - The user can see the posts in the feed

 ## What I,ve learned:
  - How to create a react app
  - How to implement React router
  - React hooks (UseState, UseEffect, UseNavigator)
- - How to use fetch
+ - How to use fetch and async functions

 ## Challanges:
  - Making the fetch body match the required backend object